-With nearly twenty years of business experience, Gina has successfully led teams in a variety of roles including marketing, public relations, event planning, product development, customer segmentation, investor relations and community development.
+With nearly twenty years of business experience, Gina Villiotti Madison has successfully led teams in a variety of roles including marketing, public relations, event planning, product development, customer segmentation, investor relations and community development.
 In 2015 she was deemed one of Pittsburgh Magazine’s 40 Under 40.
 She has always been active in the community and also helped create and lead an intergenerational employee business resource group (iGen EBRG) at PNC Bank, where she built a progressively successful career for 11 years.
-Gina resigned from PNC to become Executive Director of NASH kNOWledge, a role she assumed on June 1, 2019.
+Madison resigned from PNC to become Executive Director of NASH kNOWledge, a role she assumed on June 1, 2019.
+She is a Penn State graduate.

 A triple board certified in Internal Medicine, Gastroenterology and Transplant Hepatology.
 Dr. Strahotin is currently a Transplant Hepatologist and Gastroenterologist for the Allegheny Health Network.
 She works closely with all specialists and services including liver transplant surgeons, critical care physicians, case managers and social works to provide exceptional patient care.